node13h/IPhistdb/README.md

 Later lease history can be searched by using search.py script.

-Multiple failover servers are supported as long as every server processes log files to the same database.
+Multiple failover DHCP servers are supported as long as every server processes log files to the same database.